inferadb/control/docs/overview.md

 ## Entity Definitions

-This section provides detailed specifications for all entities in the Management API data model.
+This section provides detailed specifications for all entities in Control data model.
 Each entity includes:

 - **Purpose**: What the entity represents
 - **Data**: Field definitions with types, constraints, and validation rules